KeenanS04/WhatsTheRating/README.md

 #### Rationale

-We added these features because they all have some sort of correlate with ratings.
-Intuitively thinking about it, the amount of `calories`, `sugars`, `fats`, and other nutritional values `(health_score)` determines the rating because the higher the amount of these values, the higher the rating.
+We added these features because they all have some sort of correlation with ratings.
+Intuitively thinking, the amount of `calories`, `sugars`, `fats`, and other nutritional values (`health_score`) determines the rating because the higher the amount of these values, the higher the rating.
 (The more `sugar`, `calories`, etc. the tastier it is) Additionally, the number of `steps` and `ingredients` contributes to the **rating** as people do not want long recipes or recipes that require a lot of ingredients.
-These values also contribute to the time and ease a recipe takes.
+These values also contribute to the time that a recipe takes, as well as its perceived level of difficulty.
 The value of time, replicability, and quality greatly contribute to **ratings**.
 All of these analyses are explored in our previous project which you can find [here](https://keenans04.github.io/RecipesAndRatings/)!

 #### Improved Baseline Model Features